Coffee is one of the most popular drinks in the world and there are many different ways to make it.

 The key to a great Pour Over is in the pour.
 A slow, steady pour will ensure that all the coffee grounds are evenly saturated and that the water has time to extract all the flavor from the coffee.

 Drip coffee is a type of coffee that is made by pouring hot water over coffee grounds that are in a filter.
 The hot water drips through the coffee grounds and into a pot or carafe below.

 Drip coffee is one of the most popular ways to make coffee in the United States.
 If you were to ask most American households about the appliances they use to make coffee, you’d get one answer: the drip coffee maker.

 It’s a convenient alternative to percolators and it grew progressively more popular throughout the 20th century due to its efficiency in the American 9 to 5 lifestyle.

 Is There Any Difference Between Pour Over vs Drip Coffee?

 To help you choose which brewing method can help you make better-tasting coffee, we’ve broke down then features into simpler chunks of information.

 Quality of Grounds

 If you want to start your day with a drip coffee, the ideal ground depends on the type of filter you use in your drip machine.
-Most of the drip machines work best with medium ground coffee.
+Most drip machines work best with medium-ground coffee.
 This is because the contact time for coffee beans and the water is short.
-This prevents under or over extraction.
+This prevents under or over-extraction.